uoe-agents/SaMI/README.md

 # Skill-aware Mutural Information (SaMI)

-This is the official implementation of Skill-aware Mutural Information (SaMI) from the paper Skill-aware Mutual Information Optimisation for Generalisation in Reinforcement Learning. on arxiv: https://arxiv.org/pdf/2406.04815
+This is the official implementation of Skill-aware Mutural Information (SaMI) from the paper Skill-aware Mutual Information Optimisation for Generalisation in Reinforcement Learning.

-by [Xuehui Yu](https://github.com/yuxuehui), [Mhairi Dunion](https://github.com/mhairidunion), [Xin Li](https://github.com/loxs123), Stefano V. Albrecht

-**Challenge Problem: **
+**Challenge Problem:**
 Meta-Reinforcement Learning (Meta-RL) agents can struggle to operate across tasks with varying environmental features that require different optimal skills (i.e., different modes of behaviors).
 An ideal RL algorithm should be able to learn a single policy to perform multiple tasks and generalise to new and unseen tasks.

 https://github.com/user-attachments/assets/2d644ccb-851c-4053-bfc4-0923f5c26080

 SaMI is a plug-and-play module that can be integrated with any Meta-RL algorithm.
 In this repository, we provide implementations of two baselines: [CCM](https://cdn.aaai.org/ojs/16914/16914-13-20408-1-2-20210518.pdf) and [TESAC](https://arxiv.org/pdf/1910.10897).
 We have equipped these baselines with SaMI, resulting in SaCCM and SaTESAC.

-**TODO**

-- [ ] Change name "SaSAC" to "SaTESAC";
-- [ ] Change name "DominoHook" to "MujocoHook"
-- [ ] Change name "train_env" to "train_task"
-- [ ] Change name "test_env" to "test_task"
-- [ ] The number of training tasks must be a multiple of 4, otherwise there will be a tensor dimension mismatch issue.

 ### 🤖 🤖 Our Skill-aware Robot 👏 👏

 #### Panda-gym ✔️

-We open-sourced our modified Panda-gym benchmark on [Skill-aware-Panda-gym](https://github.com/uoe-agents/Skill-aware-Panda-gym).
 During the training process, we alter the values of cube mass and table friction.
 In the test setting, we test on previously unseen mass and friction values.
 The following shows the training and testing videos of SaCCM on different tasks (0.5x speed):

 <table cellpadding="3" cellspacing="0" style="width: 60%;margin:auto">
     <tr>